Gentoo Development Guide

 Usage of EAPIs

-If EAPI is undefined in an ebuild, then EAPI=0 is selected.
-You should set the EAPI variable, by specifying it at the top of the ebuild:
+You must set the EAPI variable by specifying it at the top of the ebuild:

 # Distributed under the terms of the GNU General Public License v2